axidlab/lazy-rabbit/README.md

 * Visualize RabbitMQ definitions from JSON file (sample is provided in `public/definitions-sample.json`)
 * Zoom in/out
 * Multiple nodes can be selected and moved around
-* Hovering on over the node highlights connections
+* Hovering over the node highlights connections
+* CTRL+click activates multi-node selection

 ## Development